Human Rights Research Guide

 - UNTS = United Nations Treaty Series, available in print and online through the United Nations Treaty Collection

-- ILM = International Legal Materials, available in print and online through HeinOnline
+- ILM = International Legal Materials, available in print and online through HeinOnline.
+Available in text format on Westlaw and Lexis.

-- UST = United States Treaties and Other International Agreements, available in print and online through HeinOnline
+- UST = United States Treaties and Other International Agreements, available in print and online through HeinOnline.
+Available in text format on Westlaw and Lexis.

 - OASTS = Organization of American States Treaty Series, available in print